jptweb/IGME-110-Fall-2025/documents/p4-3-final.md

 > **📢 Updated 12/15:** Added detailed caption options including YouTube workflow.
 Read carefully!

-Captions are required for accessibility—they help people who are deaf or hard of hearing, people in public spaces without headphones, and people with audio processing differences.
-For more on why captions matter, see [this helpful video](https://www.youtube.com/watch?v=DTf_ucW7h8w).
+Captions are required for accessibility.
+Here's a [helpful video](https://www.youtube.com/watch?v=DTf_ucW7h8w) that covers the difference between closed and open captions and gives tips for editing captions on YouTube.

 **Two types of captions:**
 - **Open captions:** Burned into the video itself (always visible)